-Foreign exchange guide to Uzbekistan and the Uzbekistan Som (UZS)
+Foreign exchange guide to Uzbekistan and the Uzbekistan som

-Yes the Uzbekistan Som is a closed currency.
-Which means that you may find it difficult to purchase the currency (UZS) before departure and will probably need to buy it upon arrival.
-If you do manage to buy some of the currency or have some left over from a previous trip, make sure you are aware if you are allowed to bring this closed currency into the country.
+As mentioned above, the Uzbekistan som is a closed currency.
+Which means that you may find it difficult (or be permitted) to purchase the currency (UZS) before departure and will need to buy it upon arrival in .

 The region’s cradle of culture for more than two millennia, Uzbekistan is the proud home to a spellbinding arsenal of architecture and ancient cities, all deeply infused with the bloody, fascinating history of the Silk Road.
 In terms of sights alone, Uzbekistan is Central Asia's biggest draw and most impressive showstopper.